zuzkins/chakka/Readme.md

 **Chakka is a simple chat app using websockets backed by Akka on the server**

 to run it, simply type `./sbt` which will bring up the SBT interactive shell.
 In that type `container:start` to start jetty up, `container:stop` will bring it down again.
+Once started, jetty will listen on the port `8080` on the machine, sbt is running.

 To generate project files for IntelliJ Idea, type the `gen-idea` command into the SBT shell.